 Macaulay Culkin is another example of a child star who would outgrow his cutesy appeal.
-Back in 1990, the actor who portrayed plucky young whippersnapper Kevin McCallister would vicariously fulfil the dreams of watching kids the world over with his star turn in Christopher Columbus’ festive comedy Home Alone.
+Back in 1990, the actor who portrayed plucky young whippersnapper Kevin McCallister would vicariously fulfil the dreams of watching kids the world over with his star turn in Chris Columbus’ festive comedy Home Alone.
 Penned by writer/director John Hughes, a highly successful filmmaker renown for getting the best out of kids, the movie is a cat-and-mouse tale that sees a spoilt brat come of age when forced to defend his home from a pair of inept cat burglars.
-The movie was pure wish-fulfilment, allowing kids to indulge in their most impossible fantasies while ultimately learning the true value of the Christmas and the family who make it what it is.
-Such was its impact on modern culture that it is now referenced as one of the handful of essential seasonal movies, standing shoulder to shoulder with the likes of It’s a Wonderful Life, Gremlins and Die Hard.
+The movie was pure wish-fulfilment, allowing kids to indulge in their most impossible fantasies while ultimately learning the true value of Christmas and the family who make such festivities what they are.
+Such was Home Alone‘s impact on modern culture that it is now referenced as one of the handful of essential seasonal movies, standing shoulder-to-shoulder with the likes of It’s a Wonderful Life, Gremlins and Die Hard.

-For those watching through adult eyes, the movie may have seemed like yet another in a long line of comedies looking to cash in on the holiday season—which Christmas-related movie released during the holidays isn’t?—but for all the trash kids are subjected to each year, Home Alone is genuinely funny, possessing the kind of festive magic most can only dream of.
-It doesn’t have the classic poor people prosper narrative that many other festive movies seem to hinge on, but it does create the kind of warmth and sense of togetherness that punters invariably pay to see.
+For those watching through adult eyes, the movie may have seemed like yet another in a long line of comedies looking to cash-in on the holiday season — which Christmas-related movie released during the holidays isn’t? — but for all the money-oriented trash kids are subjected to year after year, Home Alone is genuinely funny, possessing the kind of festive magic most can only dream of.
+It doesn’t have the classic poor-people-prosper narrative that many festive movies seem to hinge on, but it does create the kind of warmth and sense of togetherness that punters invariably pay to see.
 Like the majority of John Hughes screenplays, the movie promotes idealism, and in the grand scheme of things it is hard to muster any real sympathy for a selfish brat who flies first class to Paris with a whole legion of privileged siblings when those less fortunate are mired in poverty.
 The best Christmas morality movies are based on real hardship, the kind the McCallisters are completely insulated from.
 In fact, the only characters who aren’t well off are the criminals, an unconscionable rabble who steal not out of desperation, but from an innate cartoon treachery that requires no explanation.

 Still, as an exercise in commercial filmmaking, Home Alone hits all the right notes.
 Aesthetically, it is a picture perfect ode to the festive season, but like more and more movies post-Gremlins, its themes are less than conventional.
-Gross parental negligence, child abuse, faux suburban ghouls and general cynicism are not the traditional ingredients for a seasonal filmic roast, but this was the turn of the 90s, and dysfunctional families were becoming the celebrities of the day.
-Then you have Kevin, an angelic creature with an uncanny knack for sadism and a doctorate in the kind of elaborate violence that would typically be found in the dark corners of a sociopathic mind.
-Culkin is a revelation as the pugnacious Kevin—cute, smart-mouthed and irresistibly impudent.
+Gross parental negligence, child abuse, faux suburban ghouls and general cynicism are not the traditional ingredients for a seasonal filmic roast, but this was the turn of the 90s, and dysfunctional families were becoming the celebrities of the day thanks in large part to the emergence of prime time animated sitcom The Simpsons, a show so anarchic and groundbreaking that US president George H. W. Bush famously denounced them during a presidential speech, suggesting that Americans should be more “like The Waltons and less like The Simpsons”.
+Protagonist Kevin is very much in the Bart Simpson mode, an adorable kid with an uncanny knack for cutesy villainy.
+He also has a doctorate in the kind of elaborate violence typically found in the dark corners of a sociopathic mind.
+Culkin is a revelation as the pugnacious Kevin — adorable, smart-mouthed and irresistibly impudent.